Kendalls station

 The Kendalls Depot is a historic railroad station located on North Railroad Street in Kendall, Wisconsin.
 The station was built in 1900 for the Chicago & Northwestern Railway.
-The line was abandoned in 1964 and the former railbed was converted into the nation's first Rail Trail, opening in 1967.
-Today, the depot serves as a trailhead for the famous Elroy-Sparta State Trail.
+It used the railroad's standard "Number Two" design and was given a camelback roof and ornamental stickwork to distinguish it.
+The line was abandoned in 1964 and the former railbed was converted into the nation's first rail trail, opening in 1967.
+Today, the depot serves as a trailhead for the Elroy-Sparta State Trail and houses a railroad history museum.

 The depot was added to the National Register of Historic Places in 1981.